 Financial models are used to project the financial performance of a business or an asset over time.
-They are basically two ways to structure such models:
+To learn more about financial modeling, we’ll show you the two ways to structure such models:

 - Three statement model